CLP and CDL testing delays continue

 CNS Driver Training Center (DTC)–based in Lititz, Pennsylvania–is located in a 3rd party testing state and has not skipped a beat since businesses were permitted to reopen during the pandemic.

 Our trainers are first class as we offer 1-on-1 training provided for different industry drivers looking to further their careers.
-Our training includes a CDL Permit Prep Course designed to prepare drivers for the written portion of the CDL permit test and CDL training for Class A and Class B licenses.
+Our training includes a CDL Permit Preparation Course designed to prepare drivers for the written portion of the CDL permit test and CDL training for Class A and Class B licenses.

 CNS Driver Training Center caters to those who are unable to do full class days by working around your schedule to give you time blocks available throughout the day.